-Sunday has evolved into pancake days and these are a new fall favorite for Tim and I… I have been making them almost every week!
-I am always trying to add more variety into our diet and buckwheat flour has been on my list of things to try for awhile.
-It holds up just like whole wheat flour in this recipe but haven’t used it in other ways yet.
-I am also a huge fan of Manitoba Harvest Hemp Hearts for protein and essential fatty acids (among many other nutrients you can see below).
-I add them to oatmeal all the time, too.)
+Sunday has evolved into pancake day and these are a new favorite for Tim and I… We’ve been making them almost every week!
+I always trying to add more variety into our diet and buckwheat flour has been on my list of things to try for awhile.
+It holds up just like whole wheat flour in this recipe, but I haven’t used it in other applications yet.
+I am also a huge fan of Manitoba Harvest Hemp Hearts for not only crunch on top, but also an extra hit of fiber, protein and essential fatty acids.
+(I add them to oatmeal all the time, too.)

 While you can add some 100% pure maple syrup like Tim, I love any type of nut butter or apple butter.
 A mix of apple butter and sunflower seed butter is amazing!
 Feeling more like waffles?
 Try these!

 Buckwheat Oat Pumpkin Pancakes (V, GF, DF)

 - 1 1/2 Cup (180 grams*) buckwheat flour

 - 1 Cup (80 grams*) rolled or quick oats